biomechatronics001/NCSU-GEARS-Reinforcement-Learning-Humanoid-Control/README.md

 OpenAI's Gym environment "CartPole" is a classic control problem in reinforcement learning (RL).
 The primary objective is to balance a pole on a cart by applying forces to the cart to keep the pole upright.
 Here's a detailed description of the CartPole environment:

-Environment Setup
+**Goal**

+Keep the pole balanced upward and the cart within the track boundaries for as long as possible.

+**Environment**

 1. Cart and Pole Dynamics:

   * Cart: A small cart that can move left or right along a frictionless track.
-  * Pole: A pole attached to the cart by an unactuated joint.
+  * Pole: A pole attached to the cart by an unactuated rotational joint.
 The pole starts upright and can fall to either side.

 2. State Space: